syncfusion-content/maui-docs/MAUI/ListView/Migration.md

 ---
-layout : post
+layout: post
-title : Migrating from Xamarin SfListView to .NET MAUI SfListView | Syncfusion description : Learn here all about Migrating from Xamarin SfListView to .NET MAUI SfListView platform : MAUI control : SfListView documentation : ug
+title: Migrating from Xamarin SfListView to .NET MAUI SfListView | Syncfusion
+description: Learn here all about Migrating from Xamarin SfListView to .NET MAUI SfListView
+platform: MAUI
+control: SfListView
+documentation: ug
 ---

 # Migrating from Xamarin SfListView to .NET MAUI SfListView